astrofrog/astropy-APEs/APE10.rst

 Implementation
 --------------

-In practice, dropping Python 2.7 support will involve:
+In practice, dropping Python 2.7 support will involve, amongst other things:

-* Removing the bundled `six <https://pythonhosted.org/six/>`_ package, and update all the code that used ``astropy.extern.six`` to use the Python 3 syntax.
+* Removing the bundled `six <https://pythonhosted.org/six/>`_ package, and update all the code that used ``astropy.extern.six`` to use the Python 3 syntax directly.
 * Removing Python 2.7 from the configuration for the continuous integration services (such as Travis and AppVeyor at the time of writing)
 * Making sure that the documentation on ReadTheDocs is built using Python 3.x